 - 147. FLLoCA is a World Bank-led initiative whose program development objective is to deliver locally-led climate resilience actions and strengthen County and National Governments' capacity to manage climate risks. - 148.
 The objectives of the Grant are to allow County Governments to implement, equally in a participatory manner, the County Climate Action Plans, whilst incentivizing them to increasingly put additional county resources into the Climate Fund and mainstream climate action into the regular operations of the county departments. - 149.
-The program will focus on capitalizing the National and County Climate Change Funds: building County level capacity for planning, budgeting, reporting and implementation of local climate actions in partnership with communities; and strengthening national level capacity for coordination, monitoring, and reporting.
-The program will be implemented by the National Government in collaboration with County Governments. - vi.
-IDA (World Bank) credit: Kenya Urban Support Program (KUSP)-Urban development Grant (UDG) KShs.
-1,658,136,816 & Urban Institutional Grant (UIG) KShs.
-35 million - 150.
-The purpose of the UDG grant is to provide support to urban boards and administrators within the respective participating County governments for financing infrastructure investments in urban areas. - 151.
+The program will focus on capitalizing the National and County Climate Change Funds; building County level capacity for planning, budgeting, reporting and implementation of local climate actions in partnership with communities; and strengthening national level capacity for coordination, monitoring, and reporting.
+The program will be implemented by the National Government in collaboration with County Governments. - v.
+IDA (World Bank) credit: Kenya Urban Support Program (KUSP)- Urban Institutional Grant (UIG) KShs.
+35 million &; Kenya Urban Support Program (KUSP)-Urban development Grant (UDG) KShs.
+1,658,136,816. - 150.
+The purpose of the UIG grant is to provide support to urban boards and administrators within the respective participating County governments for financing infrastructure investments in urban areas. - 151.
 The UIG grant provides support to participating County governments for the formulation of urban development plans including the establishment and operation of urban institutional arrangements such as charters, board's administrations and operation of urban institutional arrangements and for the initial preparation of urban infrastructure investments.